 Executive Officer Review of Compliance.

+Compliance and Certification

 The Executive Officer shall monitor compliance with the requirements of Health and Safety Code section 43105.5 and this regulation.

+Additional Information Required at Time of Certification.
+For zero emission vehicles subject to disclosure of propulsion-related information, the manufacturer shall provide within 30 days upon request [or as part of its application for certification] a list of all serviceable or replaceable parts on the vehicle determined not to be propulsion-related parts.
+For each such component, the manufacturer shall describe the purpose of the component and the rationale, engineering analysis, or data used by the manufacturer to determine why the component, while properly operating and while malfunctioning, does not meet the definition of propulsion-related part.

+As an alternative to the requirements of subsection (e)(1) to make available only propulsion-related information for applicable zero emission vehicles, a manufacturer may elect to make available information for all vehicle components for applicable zero emission vehicles.
+Manufacturers selecting this option shall be exempt from the requirements of subsection (l)(1)(B) and the reporting requirements of subsection (f)(6).

-The Executive Officer, through the Chief of the Mobile Source Operations Division (Division Chief), shall periodically audit a motor vehicle manufacturer's or engine manufacturer's Internet website(s) and other distribution sources to determine whether the information requirements of Health and Safety Code section 43105.5 and this regulation are being fulfilled.
+The Executive Officer shall periodically audit a motor vehicle manufacturer's or engine manufacturer's Internet website(s) and other distribution sources to determine whether the information requirements of Health and Safety Code section 43105.5 and this regulation are being fulfilled.
 Motor vehicle manufacturers and engine manufacturers must provide the Executive Officer with free unrestricted access to the sites and other sources for the purposes of an audit.

-The Division Chief shall also commence an audit upon receipt of a request from a covered person that provides reasonable cause to believe that a motor vehicle manufacturer or engine manufacturer is not in compliance.
+The Executive Officer shall also commence an audit upon receipt of a request from a covered person that provides reasonable cause to believe that a motor vehicle manufacturer or engine manufacturer is not in compliance.

 Such a request shall be in the form of a written declaration setting forth specific details of the alleged noncompliance of the motor vehicle manufacturer or engine manufacturer.
 The declaration shall also set forth facts that demonstrate that the requesting covered person has undertaken efforts to resolve the matter informally with the named motor vehicle manufacturer or engine manufacturer.